 These are five top technical skills employers are hiring for.
 Remember, technical skills are hard skills and can be measured and learned.

 Cloud-based information is rapidly becoming the go-to option for many top companies.
 As the world becomes more connected and digitalized, there is a growing need for employees who are comfortable working in the online cloud.

 Do your skills include technical abilities involving data analysis and presentation?
 Congratulations!
 Our data-driven economy will increasingly need employees who can make sense of data sets and present them in clear, compelling terms.

 A company’s online presence is only as good as its SEO.
-If you are skilled in the art of optimizing content so that search engines can find it, then it’s a certainty that some company out there needs your help.
+If you are skilled in the art of optimizing content so that search engines can find it, then it’s a certainty that some company out there needs your help!

 Mobile technology is one of the hottest growth areas in the tech industry.
-With more mobile devices than ever before, businesses need experts who can develop mobile apps, adapt websites to mobile-compliance, and otherwise help them keep pace with an increasingly mobile world.
+With more mobile devices than ever before, businesses need experts who can develop mobile apps, adapt websites to mobile compliance, and otherwise help them keep pace with an increasingly mobile world.

 Around the world, networks are under attack from hackers, government entities, and other threats.
 Companies need competent professionals to provide network security.
-As a result, these security experts will continue to be in demand for many years to come.
+As a result, these cybersecurity experts will continue to be in demand for many years to come.

 Remember that you won't list these soft skills on your resume like hard skills, but indirectly through work experience and achievements.

 The ability to communicate — whether verbally or in writing — continues to be vital for employee success.
 A great communicator can motivate others, make sense of any situation, and provide invaluable feedback.

 Companies always need problem-solvers.
 The best problem-solvers are self-starters who can add real, measurable value to any organization.
 If you like new challenges and routinely notice and react proactively to problems, you’re a problem-solver.